-The Three Minute Thesis (3MT) is an academic competition that supports graduate students with developing effective communication and presentation skills.
-Participants discuss the nature, originality, and significance of their research project to a non-specialist audience.
+The Three Minute Thesis (3MT) is an academic competition that supports graduate students in developing effective communication and presentation skills.
+Participants discuss the nature, originality, and significance of their dissertation research for non-specialist audiences.

 With warm congratulations to the divisional winners and runners-up, here are the results: